thingsboard/thingsboard.github.io/_includes/docs/pe/user-guide/integrations/sia-connect.md

 #### Adding OPC-UA Device instance

-First of all, we need to create OPC-UA Device instance, for this purpose, use the following steps below:
+First of all, we need to create OPC-UA Device instance, for this purpose, follow the steps below:

 - Go to "<b>Instance</b>" tab in the side menu and click "<b>+ Add new instance</b>" button;
 - Fill in the input fields: